Almost all beginners are told to remove the membrane from the back of ribs before smoking/cooking them, however they all

-There is no difference in the membrane removal procedure outlined above for pork and beef ribs.
+There is no difference in the membrane removal procedure outlined above for pork ribs and beef ribs.

 Pork's rib membrane is much less substantial and is somewhat more slippery.
 Pat drying the meat and using a paper towel definitely help.

 As I always say, barbecue is a centered experience and what I like, you may not.
 I personally don't care for the membrane as it affects the mouth-feel or "chewiness."

 The goal for most people is to smoke ribs until they're probe tender (around 195 -205 F) - therefore lacking chewiness.
 Meaning, you're going to get probe tender meat and then a layer of chewy-ish elastin.

 However, for something like short plate ribs, the membrane can help keep the meat on the bone.

 People that opt to leave the membrane on will tend to modify it by making cross-hatch cuts into the membrane.

 Again, since elastin is a protein, it will shrink, meaning the membrane will shrink too.
 These cross-hatches will be more pronounced at the end and you can usually remove them if necessary.

 However, this is sort of the argument for leaving the membrane on.
 Beef ribs tend to shrink a lot - You'll hear people use phrases like "visible pull-back" from the bone.

 There could be instances where the meat even entirely falls off the bone.
 Since the membrane is connected to the back of the bones and meat, the membrane will physically prevent the meat from entirely falling off the bone.